Institute of Information Technology and Management

-Institute of Information Technology & Management is a self-financed institute affiliated to Guru Gobind Singh Indraprastha University and located in Janakpuri, New Delhi.
+Institute of Information Technology & Management is a private institute affiliated to Guru Gobind Singh Indraprastha University and located in Janakpuri, New Delhi.
 IITM is recognised as non-government unaided Institute under section 2(f) by UGC.

 Recognition and accreditation

 IITM Janakpuri has been accredited by the National Assessment and Accreditation Council (NAAC) with a "A" grade.
-It has been approved By AICTE, rated as Category 'A+' by SFRC & 'A' by JAC Govt. of NCT of Delhi and Recognised U/s 2(f) of UGC Act.
+It has been approved By AICTE, rated as Category 'A+' by SFRC & 'A' by JAC Govt. of NCT of Delhi and Recognised U/s 2(f) of UGC Act. affiliated to GGSIPU Delhi.
 The institute offers MBA, BCA, BBA and B.Com (Hons.) full-time degree programmes with many other activities.